Iterators

 .collect();

-This ::<SomeType> syntax is called the turbo fish operator, and it disambiguates calling the same method with different output types, like .parse::<i32>() and .parse::<f64>() (try it!)
+This ::<SomeType> syntax is called the turbofish operator, and it disambiguates calling the same method but getting back different return types, like .parse::<i32>() and .parse::<f64>() (try it!)

 Dealing with .unwrap()s in iterator chains